 If you want to know if your institution has an Agreement with our university, please contact firstname.lastname@example.org, or ask your own institution’s Erasmus+ office.
 If this is the case, you can join our university without paying tuition fees.

 Your home institution can tell you if you are eligible for an Erasmus+ scholarship, on top of this.
 For more information, visit the website of the European Commission.

-The Orange Knowledge Programme merges the Netherlands Fellowship Programmes (NFP) and NICHE into a single integrated approach as from 2018.
-A new country list has been published and is valid for the March 2018 deadline and has been published on the Nuffic website.
+The Orange Knowledge Programme aims to contribute to a society's sustainable and inclusive development.
+Its scholarships are open to mid-career professionals in specific countries.
+The new country list has been published by Nuffic and can be found on their website.
 The aim of OKP is to aid the development of the capacity, knowledge and quality of individuals as well as institutions in the field of higher and vocational education.
 The five year programme is initiated and funded by the Dutch Ministry of Foreign Affairs and managed by Nuffic.

-This scholarship is only available to students who join our university in period 1 and for students of Global Health.
+This scholarship is only available to students of max.
+35 years old, who join our university in period 1.
+The application deadline is 10 March 2021.

 MENA Scholarship Programme (MSP)

 The MENA Scholarship Programme (MSP) offers around 140 scholarships a year to professionals.
 The scholarships can be used for selected short courses in the Netherlands.
 They are distributed proportionally among the participating countries.
 Ideally, half of the scholarships are allocated to female applicants.
 The MENA Scholarship Programme aims to contribute to capacity building within a wide range of governmental, non-governmental and private organisations and institutions in ten selected countries, viz.
 Algeria, Egypt, Iraq, Jordan, Lebanon, Libya, Morocco, Oman, Syria and Tunisia.